israel-lugo/capidup/README.md

 The odds of this happening by accident, though, for two files of the same size, are really very low.
-For normal home use, dealing with movies, music, source code or other documents, this problem can be disregarded.
+For normal home use, dealing with movies, music, source code or other documents, this concern can be disregarded.

 ## Security